microsoft/microsoft-ui-xaml-specs/active/ControlUpdates/DetailedDesignSpec/checkbox.md

 | Pressed | #000000 100% | SystemAccentColorLight1 | #E6E6E6 100% (no change) |
 | Disabled | #000000 40% (no change) | #000000 20% | #E6E6E6 100% (no change) |

-## Controls that use Checkbox and style it should be using
+## Checkbox styles
+As mentioned earlier, Checkbox has Outine and Fill styles.
+Following shows which control use what style by default.

 | Control | Unseledted | Selected |
 | :---------- | :------- | :------- |